O'Toole rallies Bulldogs past Raritan, 34-27, to win state sectional championship - centraljersey.com

-HAZLET — The scene at Raritan High School was pure bedlam when the NJSIAA South Jersey Group II state sectional playoffs championship game was all said and done on the evening of Nov.
+HAZLET — The words “epic rally” would be an understatement for what the Rumson-Fair Haven Regional High School football team was able to pull off against Raritan High School to win the 2022 NJSIAA South Jersey Group II state sectional playoff championship on the evening of Nov.
 11 in Hazlet.

-Sophomore quarterback Owen O’Toole and the Rumson-Fair Haven Regional High School football team completed an unbelievable comeback to win the program’s seventh state sectional championship since 2010, defeating Raritan, 34-27, after two overtime possessions.
+The fourth quarter began with Raritan leading 27-10 and with the Bulldogs unable to stop senior running back Kieran Falzon, who scored three touchdowns and rushed for more than 300 yards through three quarters of play.

+Things did not look promising for the Bulldogs in their quest to win a sectional title for the first time since 2018, but their desire to win could not be denied as they rallied to claim the program’s seventh sectional title since 2010.

 FINAL!
 UNBELIEVABLE!
 RFH (@RFH_Football) rallies back to win the SJ, Group II championship in double OT 34-27!
 AN INSTANT CLASSIC!
 CC: @central_jersey @rfh_ad #NJFootball 🏈 pic.twitter.com/RFQ50heYez